SSERC: Organisation and governance

 SSERC operates as a company limited by guarantee, owned jointly by Scotland’s 32 local authorities.
 Its Board of Directors and Trustees comprises senior education officers, representatives from local authorities, Members of the Scottish Parliament (MSPs), and education professionals.
 Since 2022 the organisation has awarded honorary fellowships to those within the Scottish education community.

 Campus and facilities

 The SSERC campus is located at Pitreavie Court in Dunfermline and houses specialist training laboratories, a microbiology preparation facility, classrooms, workshops, and administrative offices.

 Professional learning

 SSERC is a provider of professional learning to Scottish teachers and technicians through on-site, online, and outreach programmes.
-The organisation also works with further education colleges to deliver specialist professional learning opportunities, including a blended-learning bee biology and pollinator behaviour courses developed with Newbattle Abbey College.
+The organisation also works with further education colleges to deliver specialist professional learning opportunities, including blended-learning bee biology and pollinator behaviour courses developed with Newbattle Abbey College.
 In addition, SSERC operates an accredited centre programme, in the form of a network of colleges that serve as centres accredited to deliver professional learning courses produced by the organisation.
 Its programmes include courses for biology, physics, chemistry, primary teachers, and technical staff.
 A number of SSERC courses have been credit rated on the Scottish Credit and Qualifications Framework (SCQF), allowing participants to gain formally recognised qualifications.